Esri/indoor-routing-xamarin/README.md

 The [Network Dataset](http://support.esri.com/sitecore/content/support/Home/other-resources/gis-dictionary/term/network%20dataset) is used to generate the routes between offices.
 While this app was built to support only one network, it could be modified to accommodate multiple networks.
 For example, if buildings are far apart and users would need to drive and walk to get between offices, a second, road network could be added.
 Once the network data is created, it should be ready to be used in the app.
 However, [a set of tools](http://pro.arcgis.com/en/pro-app/tool-reference/network-analyst/an-overview-of-the-network-dataset-toolset.htm) in ArcGIS Pro can help with changes needed to be made to the network.

 ### Locators
 Locators provide the ability to find a location based on an address (geocode).
 In the case of indoor data, the address is an office or an employee's name.
 To accommodate searching for both office number and employee name, two separate [Single Field Locators](http://pro.arcgis.com/en/pro-app/help/data/geocoding/create-a-locator.htm) were created and then merged into a [Composite Locator](http://pro.arcgis.com/en/pro-app/help/data/geocoding/create-a-composite-locator.htm).
 The Composite Locator was then added to the mmpk.

+## App Architecture
+The Indoor Routing is currently a Xamarin iOS app.
+The business logic is separate from the UI and is stored in a set of ViewModels in the shared part of the solution.
+This will make it relatively easy to add an Android or UWP UI to it later on.
+The native architecture was preferred over using Xamarin Forms due to stability concerns and the desire to have a native looking UI.